 Tip: If you do find a live creature stranded on the sand, whatever it may be (a shell, an egg case, a starfish, a crab, an urchin, or a sea cucumber) feel free to pick it up gently with your hand (if it can’t harm you) or a bucket and return it gently into the sea as deep as you can walk.
 Please don’t throw it like a baseball!
 The odds of these animals surviving in the baking sun are quite low unless the next tide soon returns them to the sea.
 Yes, they may wash up again, but by returning them to the ocean you are at least giving them a chance.

 Virtually every specimen for sale in a shell shop or souvenir shop comes from a living animal that was killed for the sole purpose of making a souvenir.
-Some die unintentionally as “bycatch” from the commercial fishing industry and others are intentionally harvested.
+That’s why they are in such perfect condition.
+Some are caught unintentionally as “bycatch” from the commercial fishing industry and others are intentionally harvested.
 If you wouldn’t kill a living animal on the beach for your collection, then you shouldn’t buy one at a shell shop either.

 INTERMEDIATE (You’re Getting Good at This)